usgs/wdfn-blog/content/nextgen_update.md

 Monitoring Location Pages provide real-time water data to users.
 [Read our blog post](https://waterdata.usgs.gov/blog/realtime-pages-replacement/) about the modernization of legacy current conditions pages into NextGen monitoring location pages.

 WaterAlert is a subscription service to real-time notifications of water levels for active gages.
 Check out our [detailed blog post on Next Generation WaterAlert](https://waterdata.usgs.gov/blog/WaterAlert-transition/).

-### 📖 Here are the modernization highlights
-You'll hear more about these in this webinar.

-- NextGen Monitoring Location Pages are now **live**
-- Legacy Current Conditions Pages will redirect to NextGen Monitoring Location Pages in September 2022, not March 2022
-- Legacy Current Conditions Pages will be decommissioned in July 2023, not January 2023
-- NextGen WaterAlert Early Access is available now
-- NextGen WaterAlert transition period will open in June 2022
-- NextGen WaterAlert will go live in August 2022

 ## 🕛 When is this webinar?